LPGhatguy/snax/README.md

 Templates should just be Rust code.
 This is the philosophy behind JSX and React and I think it's great.

 [typed-html](https://github.com/bodil/typed-html) is the closest thing to what I want.
-It's a big rough around the edges and I had technical problems trying to work on it, so I decided to see how far I could get with a clean slate.
+It's a bit rough around the edges and I had technical problems trying to work on it, so I decided to see how far I could get with a clean slate.

 ## Requirements
 * Rust 1.32+.
 State of the art, yo.